Which rational double points occur on del Pezzo surfaces?: Introduction

-\begin{Acknowledgements} The author would like to thank Gebhard Martin for interesting discussion, \mbox{Christian} Liedtke for comments on a first version of this article, as well as Igor Dolgachev and De-Qi Zhang for interesting remarks.
-Research of the author is funded by the DFG Sachbeihilfe LI 1906/5-1 ``Geometrie von rationalen Doppelpunkten''.
-The author gratefully acknowledges support by the doctoral program TopMath and the TUM Graduate School. \end{Acknowledgements}
+The author would like to thank Gebhard Martin for interesting discussions, \mbox{Christian} Liedtke for comments on a first version of this article, as well as Igor Dolgachev and De-Qi Zhang for interesting remarks.